awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 RtcRtpTransceiverInit.rollingBufferBitratebps = <bitrate in bits/sec, must be more than 100kibits/sec
 ```

-For example, if we want to set duration to 200ms and birtate to 150kibps,
+For example, if we want to set duration to 200ms and bitrate to 150kibps,
 ```
 RtcRtpTransceiverInit.rollingBufferDurationSec = 0.2;
 RtcRtpTransceiverInit.rollingBufferBitratebps = 150 * 1024;
 ```
 By setting these up, applications can have better control over the amount of memory that the application consumes.
-However, note, if the allocation is too small and the network bad leading to multiple nacks, it can lead to choppy media / dropped frames.
+However, note, if the allocation is too small and the network is poor, leading to multiple nacks, it can lead to choppy media / dropped frames.
 Hence, care must be taken while deciding on the values to ensure the parameters satisfy necessary performance requirements.
 For more information, check the sample to see how these values are set up.

 ## Documentation